Frank Broyles: Coaching career

-Broyles entered coaching in 1947 as an assistant coach under head coach Bob Woodruff at Baylor University.
+Broyles entered coaching in 1947 as the backfield coach under head coach Bob Woodruff at Baylor University.
 In 1950, Broyles followed Woodruff when the latter took the head coach position at the University of Florida.
-In 1951, he left Florida and returned to Georgia Tech as an assistant under coach Bobby Dodd.
+In 1951, he left Florida and returned to Georgia Tech as the backfield coach under coach Bobby Dodd.
 Broyles sought the head coaching position at Northwestern University in 1954, and ultimately left Georgia Tech in 1957 when he was offered the position of head coach at the University of Missouri.
 Broyles stayed at Missouri only one season when he was offered the head coaching job at Arkansas.
 During his nineteen years as head coach there, he was offered other major coaching and leadership positions, but remained at Arkansas.

 During his tenure at Arkansas, Broyles coached the Razorbacks to seven Southwest Conference championships, and two Cotton Bowl Classic wins.
 His 1964 team was proclaimed national champions by the Football Writers Association of America, as well as the Helms Foundation, and to date is the last Razorback team to go undefeated and untied in a season.
-If the wire service polls had not given out their national championships prior to the bowl games during that era of college football, Arkansas positively would have won both the AP and the UPI national titles as well, since Alabama (winner of both) lost to Texas (a team Arkansas beat in Austin in 1964) in the Orange Bowl.
+If the wire service polls had not given out their national championships prior to the bowl games during that era of college football, Arkansas positively would have won both the AP and the UPI national titles as well.
+Not only were the Razorbacks the only undefeated and untied team in the nation, but AP and UPI national champion Alabama lost to Texas (a team Arkansas beat in Austin in 1964) in the Orange Bowl.
 He still holds the record for most wins by a head coach in the history of Arkansas football, with 144.
 During the 1960s and 1970s, one of college football's most intense rivalries was between Broyles' Razorbacks and the University of Texas Longhorns under legendary coach Darrell Royal.

 Among Broyles' most memorable victories while coaching the Razorbacks was the 14–13 win over No. 1 Texas in 1964 in Austin, the 1965 Cotton Bowl victory over Nebraska to complete an undefeated season, the 1969 Sugar Bowl victory over Georgia, beating No. 2 Texas A&M in the 1975 season finale to win a share of the SWC championship, and then beating Georgia in the 1976 Cotton Bowl.

 The two most painful losses in his tenure at Arkansas, included the 1966 Cotton Bowl loss to LSU that snapped Arkansas' 22 game winning streak, and, most famously, the 1969 Game of the Century that saw No. 1 Texas come from behind to beat No. 2 Arkansas, 15–14.